Strive22/Hunt/contributingGuidelines.md

 ### Cut a namespaced feature branch from master

 Your branch should follow this naming convention:
-  - bugFixDescription
+  - bugFix/Description
-  - featureDescription
+  - feature/Description
-  - docDescription
+  - doc/Description
-  - refactorDescription
+  - refactor/Description

 These commands will help you do this: